User Guide

 This is where you can configure all other application-wide settings that aren't related to configuring a specific block.
 Things like locale preferences, themes, notifications, blocking settings (for all blocks), statistics settings and your application password.

-Blocks Tab Overiew
+Blocks Tab Overview

 This is where you can edit your block lists, edit schedules, add breaks, start blocks and lock them if you choose.
 This is the main tab you'll be using most of the time.